Choosing a New Primary Care Doctor? Ask These 7 Questions First

 Choosing a new primary care physician is one of the most important decisions you can make for your long-term health.

-Whether your current doctor is retiring, your care no longer meets your expectations, or you're frustrated by long waits and limited access, finding a new doctor can be challenging.
+Whether your current doctor is retiring, your care no longer meets your expectations, or you're frustrated by long waits and limited access, finding the right physician can feel overwhelming.

 1. How quickly can I get an appointment when I need one?